 The Pros and Cons of Forest Schools

 We’re beginning to see that models of education based around rote learning and based within the confines of a classroom don’t suit every individual’s needs.
-Society as a whole is also beginning to recognise the holistic value of the education setting for its ability to instill personal and social values, nurture relationships and create associations that prompt positive well-being for children as they grow.
+Society as a whole is also beginning to recognise the holistic value of the education setting for its ability to instil personal and social values, nurture relationships and create associations that prompt positive well-being for children as they grow.

 In this blog post, we’ll explore what is meant by Forest School, and discover some of the pros and cons it might have as a style of education.